vedangj044/blog.drogue.io/content/2020-08-24-wifi-offload.md

 # Summary

-There's a lot going on to simply open a socket, but when you do embedded, you have to bring a lot to the table, But like an onion (or a parfait), there's layers upon layers, and thankfully as you move up the stack, they get simpler and more reusable.
+There's a lot going on to simply open a socket, but when you do embedded, you have to bring a lot to the table, and like an onion (or a parfait), there's layers upon layers, and thankfully as you move up the stack, they get simpler and more reusable.

 Anyhow, if this seems interesting, here're some links: